 Tomorrow’s manufacturer will be smart.
 According to a PwC study of 2000 manufacturers, investment in digitalisation will be $950 billion by 2020.
 KPMG estimate that Industry 4.0 (using the Internet of Things and cyber-physical systems to collect data that can be used by manufacturers and producers) will be worth $5 trillion by 2020.

 Change is coming, and fast.
-The big question: are you ready?
+The big question: are you ready to address this at the next GDS Manufacturing Summit?

 The results from Frost & Sullivan’s Manufacturing Leadership Council Survey (April 2018) would indicate not: 97% of manufacturing leaders believe that the emergence of cyber-physical systems, digitisation, and information-driven factories will require a substantially different approach and set of skills on the market of manufacturing leadership.
 79% say leaders will need digital acumen; they need to understand and use digital technologies and how to apply them to advance manufacturing.